coatyio/coaty-js/docs/man/developer-guide.md

 ### Starting and stopping communication

-Use the `CommunicationManager.start` method to connect to a broker.
+Use the `CommunicationManager.start` method to connect to the communication infrastructure.
 Note that the Communication Manager automatically connects after the container is resolved if the communication option `shouldAutoStart` is set to `true` (opt-in).
-The communication manager automatically tries to reconnect periodically whenever the broker connection is lost.
+The communication manager automatically tries to reconnect periodically whenever the communication connection is lost.

-Use the `CommunicationManager.restart` method to reconnect to a (maybe different) broker.
-This is useful if you want to switch connection from one broker to another or after the container configuration has changed.
+Use the `CommunicationManager.restart` method to re-establish communication with new communication options.

-Use the `CommunicationManager.stop` method to disconnect from the broker.
+Use the `CommunicationManager.stop` method to disconnect from the communication infrastructure.
 Afterwards, events are no longer dispatched and emitted.
-You can start the Communication Manager again later using the `start` method.
+You can start the Communication Manager sometime later using the `start` method.

 Whenever the operating state of the Communication Manager changes by invoking one of the above method calls all the controllers of the container are notified